 - The nominee must be a member in good standing of the CAP or a Council-approved Canadian professional science society (see list below) in order to be nominated.

-- In the year of the award, the nominee must normally be within 12 years of his/her thesis defence.
-For example, the thesis defence must have occured on or after January 1999 for the 2011 award.
+- In the year of the award, the nominee must normally be within 12 years of their thesis defence.
+For example, the thesis defence must have occurred on or after January 2000 for the 2021 award.

 Council-approved Canadian professional science society

-The nominee must belong to one of the following societies to be eligble for the CAP Herzberg Medal:
+The nominee must belong to one of the following societies to be eligible for the CAP Herzberg Medal:

 - Canadian Association of Physicists